Finding beauty with Allison Pataki and David Levy

 With Beauty in the Broken Places, Pataki attempts to return the favor by providing an honest assessment of what it’s like when a loved one suffers a traumatic brain injury, either by stroke, injury or violence.

 “We’ve been hearing from people opening up and sharing their own personal stories and reacting to it in an intense way,” Pataki said about the book’s reception.
 “You can relate to a fictional character and obviously an author puts pieces of his or herself into fictional characters, but this is on a whole new level in terms of being personal.
 It invites a reader to relate to both the material and relate to you, the writer, so much more.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.